To protect Riverina Cancer Care Centre patients and staff from potential exposure to COVID-19 the following measures are in place:

 For Patients and Visitors

+Masks are not required at RCCC at this time.
 All persons entering the RCCC must sign in at the Reception area, and at the appointment area a staff member will perform a temperature check.
-Masks are now mandatory to be worn whilst in the facility.
-If you do not have your own, a mask will be provided to you on entry.
 If attending for a consultation with an oncologist, or for an education session in the treatment unit only, patients are allowed 1 support person.
 If you have mobility or cognitive concerns and feel you require a support person outside of this, please call the centre to discuss.

 Please do not attend RCCC if: